unitaryfund/mitiq/docs/source/examples/ggi_summer_school_solved.md

 orphan: true
 ---

-# Solution to hands-on lab on error mitigation with Mitiq.
+# Solution to hands-on lab on error mitigation with Mitiq

 +++

 This is a hands-on notebook created for the [`SQMS/GGI 2022 Summer School on Quantum Simulation of Field Theories`](https://sqmscenter.fnal.gov/opportunities/summer-schools/#2022).

 It is a guided tutorial on error mitigation with Mitiq and is focused on the zero-noise extrapolation (ZNE) technique.
 As this is intended to be a hands-on exercise, the solutions to the examples are provided in this notebook.